Amenhotep I: New Kingdom high and low chronology

 In Year 9 of Amenhotep, a heliacal rise of Sothis was observed on the ninth day of the third month of summer.
 Modern astronomers have calculated that, if the observation was made from Memphis or Heliopolis, the observation was made on that day in 1537 BC (NK High Chronology).
-If the observation was made in Thebes, then the event occurred in 1517 BC (NK Low Chronology).
+If the observation was made in Thebes, then the event occurred on July 11, 1517 BC (NK Low Chronology).

 Consequently, the Heliacal rise of Sothis suggests the accession of Amenhotep I was either in 1546 (1545 Year 1) or 1526 BC (1525 Year 1).
 Because Thebes was the capital during the early 18th Dynasty, Egyptologists traditionally set the accession date in 1526 BC.